OMR-PRAIG-UA-ES/kernpy/README.md

 pip install antlr4-python3-runtime
 ```

-For generating the Python code required for parsing the **kern files, the shell script `antlr4.sh` inside the `pykern` package must be run
+For generating the Python code required for parsing the **kern files, the shell script `antlr4.sh` inside the `kernpy` package must be run

 For visualizing the bounding boxes, the library, the `Pillow` library is required:
 ```shell